catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 In FP Experiments/Behavior/PS,
 - some of the animals have csvs, but are missing the raw MEDPC Files (ex.
 75.214), but some animals do have them (ex.
 110.271)
+- For the animals missing raw med PC files, the plan is:
+    - Iterate through all of the MEDPC_RawFilesbyDate, grabbing all of the session start times, dates, subject IDs, and MSNs
+    - For subject IDs that match convert those sessions
+    - Will need to update the convert session function should be able to handle different subject IDs in the same session

 In FP Experiments/Behavior/PR/028.392,
 - some of the sessions (ex.
 7/09/20) have ALL NaN values for Duration of Port Entry